l33tname/githubwidget/README.md

     *{BASEPATH} is the folder where the folders css, font and js for the widget are*
 3. Include the JS-Script to your page
     <script type="text/javascript" src="githubwidget/js/githubwidget.js"></script>
 4. After including, change a container into a widget.
-Set the username and de Repo-Name
+Set the username and the Repo-Name

 ```html
 <script type="text/javascript">